NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 MAIA’s heritage includes numerous space missions and instruments, including the Multi-angle Imaging SpectroRadiometer (MISR) on NASA’s Terra satellite, for which Diner is also principal investigator.
 Launched in 1999, MISR views Earth from nine different angles, giving scientists a better picture of Earth’s climate, including aerosols, cloud forms, and land surface covers.

 “MISR demonstrated new methods of using multi-angle satellite imagery to characterize airborne particles,” Diner said.
-That work led to collaborations with scientists using MISR data to study links between PM and human health.
-“Subsequent to the launch of MISR, we obtained funding from NASA’s Earth Science Technology Office to develop technologies that expand our ability to characterize aerosols.”
-The Airborne Multiangle SpectroPolarimetric Imager (AirMSPI) instrument and second-generation AirMSPI-2 are the result of these efforts and have prototyped several key technologies used in MAIA.
+That work led to collaborations with scientists using MISR data to study links between particulate matter and human health.
+“Subsequent to the launch of MISR, we also developed new technologies to expand our ability to characterize aerosols.”
+Airborne instruments resulting from these efforts have prototyped several key technologies used in MAIA.

 MAIA: A Targeted Investigation of Major Cities

-While MAIA’s orbit will take it over much of the world, practical considerations limit data collection to several dozen target areas, each measuring about 147,000 square kilometers (nearly 57,000 square miles), or roughly the area of Southern California.
-From this set, MAIA epidemiologists will focus their health studies on a dozen primary target areas containing highly populated cities: Los Angeles, Atlanta, and Boston in the U.S.; Barcelona, Spain; Rome, Italy; Tel Aviv, Israel; Johannesburg, South Africa; Addis Ababa, Ethiopia; Delhi, India; Beijing, China; Taipei, Taiwan; and Seoul, South Korea.
+While MAIA’s orbit will take it over much of the world, practical considerations limit data collection to several dozen target areas, each measuring about 173,000 square kilometers (nearly 67,000 square miles), or roughly the area of Florida.
+From this set, MAIA epidemiologists will focus their health studies on 11 primary target areas containing highly populated cities: Los Angeles, Atlanta, and Boston in the U.S.; Barcelona, Spain; Rome, Italy; Tel Aviv, Israel; Johannesburg, South Africa; Addis Ababa, Ethiopia; Delhi, India; Beijing, China; and Taipei, Taiwan.
 Primary target areas were selected based on various criteria, including population, variability in the amounts and types of PM present, cloudiness, how well monitored the area is by ground instruments, and access to public health records.

-Particle measurements will also be recorded in more than 20 secondary target areas, including Mexico City, Mexico; Santiago, Chile; Accra, Ghana; Nairobi, Kenya; and Bangkok, Thailand.
+Satellite data will also be collected from more than 30 secondary target areas, including Mexico City, Mexico; Milan, Italy; Santiago, Chile; Lagos, Nigeria; and Seoul, South Korea.

-MAIA health studies will focus on a dozen primary target areas in major urban centers around the world.
-In addition, the instrument will collect science measurements in more than 20 secondary target areas along with calibration/validation measurements to maintain data product accuracy throughout the mission.
-Details of target of locations are subject to update.
+MAIA-EVI health studies will focus on 11 primary target areas in major urban centers around the world.
+In addition, the instrument will collect measurements from more than 30 secondary target areas.
+Details of target locations are subject to update.
 Credit: NASA/JPL-Caltech

 MAIA measurements will be particularly useful in very large metropolitan areas and cities in countries that have not had the resources to measure particulate pollution, said MAIA science team member Bart Ostro, an environmental epidemiologist at the University of California, Davis, and former chief of air pollution epidemiology at the California Environmental Protection Agency.
 “Providing data to help identify specific particle sources can help decision makers prioritize control strategies and reduce costs,” he said.